Virtual output queueing: Description

 In VOQ, the physical buffer of each input port maintains a separate virtual queue for each output port.
-Therefore congestion on an egress port will block only the virtual queue for this particular egress port.
+Therefore, congestion on an egress port will block only the virtual queue for this particular egress port.
 Other packets in the same physical buffer destined to different (non-congested) output ports are in separate virtual queues and can therefore still be processed.
 In a traditional setup, the blocked packet for the congested egress port would have blocked the whole physical buffer, resulting in head-of-line blocking.

 It has been shown that VOQ can achieve 100% throughput performance with an effective scheduling algorithm.
-This scheduling algorithm should be able to provide a high speed mapping of packets from inputs to outputs on a cycle-to-cycle basis.
+This scheduling algorithm should be able to provide a high-speed mapping of packets from inputs to outputs on a cycle-to-cycle basis.
 The VOQ mechanism provides throughput at a much higher rate than the crossbar switches without it.

 There are many algorithms for design and implementation of fast VOQ.
 For example, Nick McKeown and a group at Stanford University published a design in 1997.

-Quality of service and priority are extensions found in literature of the same time.
+Quality of service and priority are extensions found in the literature of the same time.

-VOQ scheduling is often referred to as "arbitration" (resolving the concurrent access wishes), whereas the ordering of packets ("packet scheduling") is an additional task following the VOQ arbitration.
+VOQ scheduling is often referred to as arbitration (resolving the concurrent access wishes), whereas the ordering of packets ("packet scheduling") is an additional task following the VOQ arbitration.